Trusted WordPress tutorials, when you need them most.

 Why Learn WordPress Layout Terms?

-WordPress themes control the appearance of your website.
-Depending on which theme you are using, you can customize it in multiple ways.
+WordPress themes control the appearance and layout of your website.
+Depending on your theme, you can customize it in multiple ways.

-For themes that support the full site editor, you can customize them by visiting the Appearance » Editor page.
+You can customize themes that support the full site editor by visiting the Appearance » Editor page.

 WordPress site editor